NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 we briefly examine the configuration of an AKS application in YAML, then deploy that application to our AKS cluster, and finally run it with kubectl.

+Scale an AKS Cluster and Application:

+we examine how to scale a Kubernetes application.
+This will include both scaling out the number of nodes in the cluster, as well as increasing the number of service instances/pods running the front end of the application.

+    az aks scale -resource-group=rgaks --name=myAKSCluster --node-count 3
+    kubectl get nodes
+    kubectl scale --replicas=5 deployment/azure-vote-front
+    kubectl autoscale deployment azure-vote-front --cpu-percent=50 --min=3 --max=10
+    kubectl get hpa

+Update a Running AKS Application:

+In this lesson, we modify our application and deploy a new version to the AKS cluster.
+This includes:

+Code modification
+Rebuilding the containers
+Tagging containers with a new version
+Pushing a second version to ACR
+Deploying the new version to AKS